BDhabekar/MATLAB-Models/TemperatureControlledSystem/README.md

-# In this Folder, problem statement for temperature controlled system is solved.
+# In this directory, problem statement for temperature controlled system is solved.

 ### Req:
 ### 1. When Temperature > 25 continuously for 5 seconds, Turn ON the Heater